leo-badell/leo-badell/README.md

 - 👋 Hi, I’m @leo-badell
 - 👀 I’m a QA tester with ISTQB certification
-- 🌱 I've been learning SQL with SQL server, HTML, CSS, Javascript and Cypress.
+- 🌱 I possess knowledge of HTML and CSS, and I'm at the beginning of my journey with Cypress.
-- 💞️ I’m looking to collaborate on test cases.
+- 😎I’m looking to collaborate on test cases.
-- I have intermediate knowledge of Azure.
+- 💻I have intermediate knowledge of Azure.
+- 🖱️I also have experience in API testing with Postman and Swagger.
 - 📫 How to reach me leonardobadell@hotmail.com

 <!---